armaan10/Megatron-LM/README.md

 Further command line arguments are described in the source file [`preprocess_data.py`](./tools/preprocess_data.py).

-## BERT Pretraining

-The [`examples/bert/train_bert_340m_distributed.sh`](examples/bert/train_bert_340m_distributed.sh) script runs single GPU 345M parameter BERT pretraining.
-Debugging is the primary use for single GPU training, as the code base and command line arguments are optimized for highly distributed training.
-Most of the arguments are fairly self-explanatory.
-By default, the learning rate decays linearly over the training iterations starting at `--lr` to a minimum set by `--min-lr` over `--lr-decay-iters` iterations.
-The fraction of training iterations used for warmup is set by `--lr-warmup-fraction`.
-While this is single GPU training, the batch size specified by `--micro-batch-size` is a single forward-backward path batch-size and the code will perform gradient accumulation steps until it reaches `global-batch-size` which is the batch size per iteration.
-The data is partitioned into a 949:50:1 ratio for training/validation/test sets (default is 969:30:1).
-This partitioning happens on the fly, but is consistent across runs with the same random seed (1234 by default, or specified manually with `--seed`).
-We use `train-iters` as the training iterations requested.
-Alternatively, one can provide `--train-samples` which is total number of samples to train on.
-If this option is present, then instead of providing `--lr-decay-iters`, one will need to provide `--lr-decay-samples`.

-The logging, checkpoint-saving, and evaluation interval options are specified.
-Note that the `--data-path` now includes the additional `_text_sentence` suffix added in preprocessing, but does not include the file extensions.

-Further command line arguments are described in the source file [`arguments.py`](./megatron/training/arguments.py).

-To run `train_bert_340m_distributed.sh`, make any desired modifications including setting the environment variables for `CHECKPOINT_PATH`, `VOCAB_FILE`, and `DATA_PATH`.
-Make sure to set these variables to their paths in the container.
-Then launch the container with Megatron and necessary paths mounted (as explained in [Setup](#setup)) and run the example script.

 ## GPT Pretraining

 The `examples/gpt3/train_gpt3_175b_distributed.sh` script runs single GPU 345M parameter GPT pretraining.
 As mentioned above, single GPU training is primarily intended for debugging purposes, as the code is optimized for distributed training.